sonic-net/SONiC/doc/mgmt/SONiC_MGMT_Tacacs_HLD.md

 1. XML file for the CLI
 2. Python script to handle CLI request (actioner)
 3. Jinja template to render CLI output (renderer)
 4. YANG models
 	a. openconfig-aaa.yang and its dependents
 	b. openconfig-tacacs.yang and its dependents

 # 2 Functionality
 ## 2.1 Target Deployment Use Cases
 TACACS+ is a security protocol used in AAA framework to provide centralised authentication for users who want to gain access to the network.
 TACACS+ provides authorization control by allowing a network administrator to define what commands a user may run.

 ## 2.2 Functional Description
 Since openconfig-system.yang is being used, both radius and tacacs+ configuration would be sharing same configuration parameters.
 They are differentiated with the help of server-groups. server-group by name "TACACS" will be used to store tacacs+ specific configuration.

-The configuration supports global parameters, namely: timeout, source ip address for outgoing packets, type of authentication method to use for messages, a shared secret for encryption.
+The configuration supports global parameters, namely: timeout, source interface (to pick the source IP) for outgoing packets, type of authentication method to use for messages, a shared secret for encryption.
 The configuration allows configuring tacacs host, identifiable through an IP address.
 Each host will contain its tcp port, shared secret for encryption, authentication type for messages, server priority and time value.
 Properties specified with a particular tacacs host takes precedence over global tacacs properties.

 In addition, this feature also supports configuration for aaa authentication: an authentication method, which is ordered.
 Currently only local and tacacs+ are supported.
 Failthrough mechanism can be enabled or disabled.

 # 3 Design